mikrono/tModLoaderWiki_kr_ko/GlobalProjectile.md

 ### public virtual void OnHitPlayer(Projectile projectile, Player target, int damage, bool crit)

 Allows you to create special effects when a hostile projectile hits a player.

+### public virtual bool?
+Colliding(Projectile projectile, Rectangle projHitbox, Rectangle targetHitbox)

+Allows you to use custom collision detection between a projectile and a player or NPC that the projectile can damage.
+Useful for things like diagonal lasers, projectiles that leave a trail behind them, etc.